badasswp/display-site-notification-bar/README.md

 **Parameters**

-- options _`{array}`_ By default this will be an array containing key, value options for the control.
+- fields _`{array}`_ By default this will be an array containing key, value options for the control.
 <br/>

 #### `display_site_notification_bar_settings`